 - Make the dough: Measure your ingredients using a kitchen scale.
 It's the most accurate and will give the most consistent results.

-- In a large bowl (or the bowl of a stand mixer or food processor), stir together the flour, sugar (if using), and salt.
-Toss in the butter and mix using a pastry blender until coarse, pea-sized crumbs appear.
+- In a large bowl, stir together the flour, sugar (if using), and salt.
+Toss in the butter and mix using a pastry blender, two forks, or your hands until coarse, pea-sized crumbs appear.

-- Slowly add ice water and vinegar or lemon juice and mix until the dough just holds together.
-Here you have to be flexible about the amount of water to add as the actual amount will depend on the humidity of the day.
+- Combine the ice water with the vinegar or lemon juice and whisk them together.
+Slowly pour in the liquid and use a bowl scraper to mix until the dough just holds together.
+You have to be flexible about the amount of water to add as the actual amount will depend on the humidity of the day.
 Squeeze a small amount of dough between your fingers and if it is very crumbly, add more ice water, 1 tablespoon at a time (2 tablespoons maximum).

 - Try not to over mix the dough (you want to keep that butter cold and separate from the flour).
 Don't worry if the dough has a slight vinegary smell.
 That will dissipate during baking and/or be overwhelmed by the filling.

-- Roll out the dough: Lightly dust the counter with flour.
-Use even pressure to roll the dough out from the center in all 4 compass directions, north, south, east and west.
-Turn and loosen the dough occasionally as you continue to roll the pastry out into a circle or square shape that is an approximately ¼-inch thickness, about the height of two stacked quarters (unless otherwise directed by your recipe).
+- Roll out the dough: Lightly dust your rolling surface with flour.
+Use even pressure to roll the dough out front to back and on the diagonals.
+Turn and loosen the dough occasionally as you continue to roll the pastry out into a circle about 2 to 3 inches larger than your pan with a thickness of approximately ¼-inch (about the height of two stacked quarters), unless otherwise directed by your recipe.

 - Bake the crust with the foil on for 20 minutes.
 At this point the crust is par-baked.